scwatts/fastspar/README.md

 ```

-### Calculation of exact p-values
+### Calculation of exact *p*-values
-To calculate the p-value of the infered correlations, bootstraping can be performed.
+To calculate the *p*-value of the infered correlations, bootstraping can be performed.
 This process involves infering correlation from random permutations of the original OTU count data.
-The p-values are then calculated from the bootstrap correlations.
-In the below example, we calculate p-values from 1000 bootstrap correlations.
+The *p*-values are then calculated from the bootstrap correlations.
+In the below example, we calculate *p*-values from 1000 bootstrap correlations.

 First we generate the 1000 boostrap counts: